-Club racing is run in the sailing area off the clubhouse regularly on Wednesday nights from 7:10pm and two races on Sunday mornings from 12:00am.
+Club racing is run in the sailing area off the clubhouse regularly on Wednesday nights from 7:10pm and two races on Sunday afternoons mornings from 2:00pm.
 It is open to all club members with sailing memberships.
 During the racing there are safety boats on the water setting out the course, and looking out for the sailors.
 Each type of dinghy is allocated a handicap by the RYA, and this is used to adjust the finishing times so that different types of boat can race against each other.
 The fastest boat in the slow handicap race will be the Laser.
 All types of dinghies are welcome from Optimists to Hurricane 5.9’s.

 The racing is organised by volunteers, who organise the starting, and record the results.
 Others go out on the water to set the marks and keep and eye on the racing.
 The rota for volunteers is done through the Dutyman system which helps to keep track of who is on when, lets you arrange swaps, and sends out reminder emails.
 If you want to help, but don't know how to do it you can put your name down as assistant, and learn the ropes that way.
 The two handicap fleets start and race separately on Wednesdays, with fast handicap boats having longer courses than the slow handicap.
 The races through the year are split into series; over a series you can discard several races so if you miss a weekend it does not ruin your chances.
 For specific information about how the racing will be run, the notice of race, and sailing instructions are at the bottom of this page.
 To enter a race all you need to do is turn up and enter your details onto the entry sheet, which will be on a table in the Lookout Lounge next to race organiser, who can help explain the course and how to take part.
 After racing, the results will be published in the clubhouse and here on the web site in the calender entry for the series.
 Prizes will be awarded after each of the series to the top three boats in each class.